 There are also other smaller delis or Spar supermarkets which stock a wide variety of Italian specialities like flour, pasta, biscuits or chocolates, in various Cape Town suburbs like Milnerton, Parklands or Sea Point.

-Their communal priests are Father(Cav.)
-Mario Tessarotta, and Father Michelle de Saliva.
+The Italian Community hold their Italian service at the Roman Catholic Church in central Cape Town.
 They also hold the Rememberance Day Service.
 The service is held each year on the first Sunday of November at the Roman Catholic Cementry at Worcester.